-DRIVING & TRANSPORT
+DRIVING & TRANSPORT IN FINLAND

 We booked the flights to Helsinki and decided to only spend a weekend there, then we were off to the north.
 A TRAIN took us to Rovaniemi where we picked up the CAR and made a nice circle to Saariselkä, Inari, Levi and back to Rovaniemi from where a NIGHT TRAIN brought us back to the AIRPORT.

 CAR DRIVING was absolutely no problem as the cars have great TYRES WITH SPIKES and the roads were in a good condition.
 We did not drive in the night and were looking out for possible REINDEER crossing the roads, but we met none on the way.
 We paid 350€ for a Mercedes A for 6 days (btw the price was the same as for a Citroen, so Gin had to go with the better one) including a child seat for Lu.
 We only had to fill up the tank once, the GAS PRICE was the same as at home in Germany.

 We have booked the trains in advance – Lu was TRAVELLING FOR FREE (all kids under 6 do) and we were able to reserve the seats in a FAMILY CARRIAGE which was great for the 10hrs ride one way.
 For the way back we had a SLEEPING BERTH, which saved up one night in a hotel.
 Initially we wanted to travel around north with BUSES, but it turned out they were pretty expensive.
 Children (4 years and older) had to pay half price also, and in our case renting the car made much more sense also in the financial way.
 Plus it gave us the freedom of stopping anywhere and anytime.